313th Military Intelligence Battalion (United States): 3191st Signal Service Company

 Four days after D-Day, the 3191st Signal Service Company was constituted before being officially activated on 20 June 1944 at Camp Crowder, Missouri, the home of the Central Signal Corps Replacement Training Center.

 The unit likely consisted of a cadre of some seasoned, along with newly appointed, Officers and Non-Commissioned Officers leading soldiers who recently completed their initial training at Camp Crowder.

 As with the 82nd CIC Detachment, little information is available about the 3191st, likely due to the sensitive nature of their work.
 What is available indicates that the company moved to Fort Monmouth, New Jersey sometime after activation, ostensibly to deploy to the European theater if needed.
 Based on their unit awards, the 3191st was not needed in Europe and instead deployed to the Asiatic-Pacific Theater taking part in the liberation of the Philippines in the Battle of Luzon.
 The unit was deactivated in the Philippines on 25 October 1945, two months after Japan accepted the terms of the Potsdam Declaration.

 Post-World War II/Early Cold War

 215th Signal Depot Company

 In 1955 the 215th was reactivated, converted and redesignated the 313th Communications Research Battalion, absorbing the 358th Communications Research Company (see 3191st Signal Service Company below) as A Company and the 337th Communications Research Company as B Company; the 337th was first activated in 1952.
-In 1956 the 313th was designated as an Army Security Agency (ASA) Battalion, and the subordinate companies designated as ASA Companies.
-Ultimately, the battalion would be deactivated in December 1957 as part of a reorganization by the ASA.
+On July 1, 1956, the 313th was redesignated as an Army Security Agency (ASA) Battalion, and the subordinate companies designated as ASA Companies.
+Ultimately, the battalion would be deactivated December 15, 1957 at Fort Bragg, North Carolina, as part of a reorganization by the ASA.